Quantcast

 Print Friendly and PDF

 What are haiku poems?
-The traditional structure of the classical Japanese poetic form known as haiku include a personal observation, a concrete seasonal reference, a pivot word or turning point that introduces an insight/shock of awareness, and all in only three lines of text totaling 17 syllables.
+The traditional structure of the classical Japanese poetic form known as haiku includes a personal observation, a concrete seasonal reference, a pivot word or turning point that introduces an insight/shock of awareness, and all in only three lines of text totaling 17 syllables.

 I try to write a haiku poem every day.
 I recommend it!
 I call my poems “household haiku” or “homestead haiku” because they record everyday occurrences as I go about my day.